Table Bed Case Study: One Room, Three Lives

 Karen explored her options:

-A wall bed would provide a comfortable guest bed and open up space for exercise—but adding furniture for her crafts would make the room feel cramped.
+A Wall Bed would provide a comfortable guest bed and open up space for exercise—but adding furniture for her crafts would make the room feel cramped.

 A crafts table alone would support her hobbies and allow room to move—but it didn’t solve the need for a guest bed.
 And a rollaway bed?
 Not exactly an appealing solution.